awused/wallpapers/README.md

 * Linux:
     * Works on X11 and Wayland.
       * Tested on Sway, other wlroots-based compositors should work
-      * Non-wlroots compositors will not work.
+      * Non-wlroots compositors will likely not work.
     * Does not work on Gnome.

 Upscaling has additional default requirements, but can be configured to use others: